BenWeekes/agora-netex/README.md

-# agora-netex
-Out of band bandwidth adaptation

 ## AgoraRTCNetEx.js
-This javascript module provides some useful algorithms to work with the AgoraRTC 4.x SDK These utils are all used in this reference app and you can refer to [../app.js](../app.js) for more detail.
+This javascript module provides an 'Out of band' bandwidth adaptation algorithms to work alongside the AgoraRTC 4.x SDK.
+It can produce better results than the standard webrtc alogirthm which can be oversensitive for some real-time engagement applications.

 #### Include the javascript: